niquilpatay/Proyecto-Discos-Luchi-2/README.md

 Front-End of a record store with a shopping cart that utilizes localStorage:

-.
-LocalStorage (store and retrieve cart information, allowing data persistence between user sessions)
+. localStorage (store and retrieve cart information, allowing data persistence between user sessions)

 .
 Promises (sendForm method from the emailjs library, returning a promise and handling it asynchronously)